akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 The split pattern should be a string.
 It should be given as a regular expression.
 For the PIM to know into which asset attributes the result of the split should be sent, this regular expression should contain one or several named capture groups.
-Note that the names of these capture groups should be equal to the code of existing asset attribute of the family and these asset attributes can only be `text` attributes and `number` attributes.
+Note that the names of these capture groups should be equal to the code of existing asset attribute of the family and these asset attributes can only be `text`, `number` and `option` attributes.

 ::: warning
 These asset attributes cannot be localizable neither scopable.